 I became a first-time grandma in my mid-forties.
 I suddenly felt like everything was downhill.
-As I attempted to embrace my new role and ventured out with my grandchild, whenever I introduced myself as the grandmother, it never failed for me to hear comments like, “You’re a grandmother?
+As I attempted to embrace my new role and ventured out with my grandchild, whenever I introduced myself as the grandmother, I never failed to hear comments like, “You’re a grandmother?
 How old are you?”
 I did not know whether to take it as a compliment or an insult.
 I pondered if the word grandmother made me feel older and less attractive or if it was just me going through a change in life.
 Perhaps it was both.

 The secret is remembering to always save room for your me-time and then add in all the other pieces.
-So first-time grandmas (and all other grandmothers!) it’s time for some me-time!
-For me this is putting on my chicest outfit, grabbing my favorite pair of heels, calling my girlfriends and catching up!
-If this is a bit much, slow the pace and put on your pjs, grab a book or turn on a good movie with some great snacks.
+So first-time grandmas (and all other grandmothers!), it’s time for some me-time!
+For me, this is putting on my chicest outfit, grabbing my favorite pair of heels, calling my girlfriends, and catching up!
+If this is a bit much, slow the pace and put on your PJs, grab a book or turn on a good movie with some great snacks.
 No matter what sort of me-time you prefer, just don’t forget about you.